-Timing control for all sequence events was implemented inside the instrument experiment method file.
+Timing control for all sequence events are automatically calculated by the software based on the application experiment method file.
 Each data file contained the full information of instrument parameters of the GC, HRMS and auto-sampler.
 The retention time of the acquired data is synchronized with the GC run time.